 - In the VGA remake of Space Quest I, when you take off in the spaceship you just purchased, something appears just as you leave.
 You might replay and replay to figure out what you're supposed to do with it.
 But you only find out in Space Quest IV that the appearing thing is your timepod returning you to Space Quest I.

 - Mortal Kombat Deception's Konquest mode has a ton.
 The most notorious is likely the Shaolin Temple at the beginning of the game, where attempted entry yields a box of text saying that only a Shaolin monk may enter.
 Even worse, the "Lightning Staff" sidequest, which leads nowhere and ends with Kung Lao proclaiming they are going to "strike down Shao Kahn", but there's nothing to do to follow up on that.

 - Super Smash Bros.
 Melee had the weird situation of having 29 playable stages, and not 30.
 You could say there's a 30th stage (not counting the three trophy stages which are in Event Mode only), but it's the debug stage accessed via cheating.

-- A Fire Emblem stage called "Akaneia" can be found using Action Replay, but it was scrapped.
+- A Fire Emblem stage called "Akaneia" (later translated as Archanea in the North American version of Shadow Dragon) can be found using Action Replay, but it was scrapped.
 A Fire Emblem-based stage finally appeared in Super Smash Bros.
 Brawl, however, under the name of Castle Siege.

 - Brawl's event matches come in Easy, Normal, and Hard flavours, but use the same icons as are normally used for a 5-difficulty scale, which might make one think that the events can eventually played on Very Hard and Intense.